 SMART Goal Setting, Putting it All Together

 See?
-Setting SMART goals for your passion projects aren’t that hard – and I don’t know about you, but having those goals in place make me really want to get to chasing them!
+Setting SMART goals for your passion projects aren’t that hard – and I don’t know about you, but having those goals in place makes me really want to get to chase them!

 👉🏽 RELATED POST: The Powerful Goal-Setting Formula for Creative People